Nehru–Gandhi family

 The Nehru–Gandhi family is an Indian political family that has occupied a prominent place in the politics of India.
 The involvement of the family has traditionally revolved around the Indian National Congress, as various members have traditionally led the party.
-Three members of the family–Jawaharlal Nehru, Indira Gandhi and Rajiv Gandhi–have served as the prime minister of India, while several others have been members of parliament (MP).
+Three members of the family—Jawaharlal Nehru, Indira Gandhi and Rajiv Gandhi—have served as the prime minister of India, while several others have been members of parliament (MP).

-The Guardian wrote in 2007, "The Nehru brand has no peer in the world — a member of the family has been in charge of India for 40 of the 60 years since independence.
+The Guardian wrote in 2007, "The Gandhi brand has no peer in the world—a member of the family has been in charge of India for 40 of the 60 years since independence.
 The allure of India's first family blends the right to rule of British monarchy with the tragic glamour of America's Kennedy clan."